Why Bee-Friendly Gardening Matters

 Late spring is when most gardens come alive and bee colonies hit their rapid growth phase.
 Plants that bloom during this window support the population explosion that leads to summer honey production.

-• 5.
-Lavender (Lavandula spp.) — A honey bee magnet that blooms for 3-4 weeks and produces some of the most prized honey in the world.
+- 5. Lavender (Lavandula spp.) — A honey bee magnet that blooms for 3-4 weeks and produces some of the most prized honey in the world.
+Lavender honey from Provence, France commands premium prices for its delicate floral sweetness and pale golden color.
 English lavender (L. angustifolia) is hardiest (zones 5-8), while French and Spanish lavender prefer warmer climates (zones 7-10).
 Plant in full sun with well-drained soil.
-Honey from lavender-heavy foraging areas is floral, light, and commands premium prices.
+When grown in sufficient density, lavender can produce monofloral lavender honey with sophisticated floral notes and therapeutic aromatic properties impossible to achieve through blended varieties.

 Summer Bloomers (July-August)